isomerpages/imda-tradetrust/_developer/Technical Guides.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>While verifying a document, what should I do when I encounter an error,
+<summary>While verifying a document, what should I do when I encounter an error?
-and what does each error mean?</summary>
+And what does each error mean?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>There are mainly three types of errors that can occur when verifying a
 document:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Document not issued: TradeTrust checks that the document has been issued
+<p><u>Document not issued:</u> TradeTrust checks that the document has been
-and that its issuance status is in good standing.
+issued and its issuance status is in good standing.
 This error occurs if the issuer revokes the document or if the document has not been issued.</p>
 </li>
 <li>
-<p>Document issuer identity is invalid: TradeTrust validates and returns
+<p><u>Document issuer identity is invalid</u>: TradeTrust validates and returns
 the identity of the issuer.
 This error occurs if the document was issued by someone whose identity could not be verified.</p>
 </li>
 <li>
-<p>Document has been tampered with: TradeTrust ensures that the content of
+<p><u>Document has been tampered with</u>: TradeTrust ensures that the content
-the document remains unchanged since its creation, except for data removed using the built-in obfuscation mechanism.
+of the document remains unchanged since its creation, except for data removed using the built-in obfuscation mechanism.
 This error occurs if the document's content has been modified.</p>
 </li>